 Tunneling toward a new SR 99

 It’s not rocket science, but it might be just as impressive: a custom-built, tube-shaped machine that bores its way through the earth, building a tunnel behind it as it goes.
 Industry folks call it a tunneling machine.
-We call it our ride to a new SR 99 corridor.
+We call her Bertha, the world's largest tunnel digger.

 Better than a shovel

-At 57.5 feet in diameter – roughly as tall as a five-story building – our tunneling machine is the world’s largest.
+At 57.5 feet in diameter – roughly as tall as a five-story building – the SR 99 tunneling machine is the world’s largest.
 The machine was shipped to Seattle on the Jumbo Fairpartner, after successfully undergoing testing in Osaka, Japan, where it was built.
-It arrived in Elliott Bay on April 2, and it will be reassembled in an 80-foot-deep pit (pdf 487 kb) to the west of Seattle’s stadiums in the months ahead.
-Tunneling is scheduled to start this summer.
+It arrived in Elliott Bay on April 2, 2013 and was reassembled in an 80-foot-deep pit to the west of Seattle’s stadiums.

 Japanese firm Hitachi Zosen Corp. manufactured the machine for Seattle Tunnel Partners (STP), the contracting team that’s building the tunnel.
 Hitachi has successfully built more than 1,300 tunneling machines, a number of them for large-diameter tunnel projects.
-The machine will not officially become the property of STP until it has tunneled approximately 1,000 feet without any issues.
-As owner of the machine, STP is responsible for ensuring it functions properly before and during tunneling.
+As owner of the machine, STP is responsible for ensuring it functions properly.

-Our machine can handle almost anything, but that doesn’t mean our crews won’t use extreme caution.
-They will constantly monitor ground conditions as they drive the machine forward.
-Safety measures begin before tunneling even starts, when some 160 buildings above the tunnel alignment are examined and fitted with monitoring equipment (pdf 755 kb) that allows crews to detect even the slightest movement.
-Buildings and other structures that are thought to be sensitive are stabilized prior to tunneling.
+Tunneling crews constantly monitor ground conditions as they drive the machine forward.
+Safety measures began before tunneling started, when some 200 buildings above the tunnel route were examined and fitted with monitoring equipment (pdf 912 kb) that allows crews to detect even the slightest movement.
+Buildings and other structures that were thought to be sensitive were stabilized prior to tunneling.
 There are a number of ways to do this, including ground improvements and construction of angled walls below the ground that hold the earth in place above the tunnel.
 More information about our building monitoring program is available in the library.